wp-plugins/wp-admintools/readme.txt

 * Manually add additional rules to the robots.txt within the admin interface.
 * Set a meta description or meta keywords manually for every post or page.
 * Set a meta robots tag for every post or page individually
+* Set a 'noarchive' tag to prevent search engines from caching your website

 = Clean up =
 * Within the head of your pages you can let the plugin REMOVE the links to (can be set individually for each link):